gardners/2014SE3/pracs/prac2.md

 Now on github, you need to submit an issue onto my master 2014SE3 repository.

 The following tells you the general content you should put in the issue, but you should make sure that it "tells the story", i.e., that you have detected a regression, and identified the first bad commit, and presenting the test results for the last good commit and first bad commit as evidence.
+You can see the sort of thing I am looking for at: https://github.com/gardners/2014SE3/issues/25

+To get the indented text blocks, put four spaces at the beginning of each line of text you paste in.
+The commit IDs will automatically be turned into links.

 For each of those two commits, you will want to check them out using `git checkout commmit_id`, where `commit_id` is replaced with the commit (or the first few characters of it), e.g.: